tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 Even though our problem of sharing the same value is gone, it is a bit unintuitive that we have to use the `<<=` operator.
 I would expect to be able to use the plain shovel operator (`<<`) to add a value to our empty array.

-Fortunately, we can make this happen!
+Fortunately, we can make this happen.

 ### Updating the hash